scaleapi/researchrubrics/INSTALLATION.md

 # Install Python from python.org or Microsoft Store
 # Ensure pip is included in the installation

-# Open PowerShell or Command Prompt as Administrator (if needed)
+# Open PowerShell or Command Prompt

 # Follow standard installation steps
 pip install -r requirements.txt